stimulusreflex/cable_ready/IMPLEMENTATION.md

 ## Background

 CableReady was started in 2017 by Nate Hopkins.
 It predates LiveView and the HTML-on-the-wire trend by 18 months.
-It sees roughly 15,000 downloads per week offers 36 different "operations".
+It sees roughly 15,000 downloads per week and offers 36 different "operations".

 CableReady is currently a client-side JS module and a server-side Ruby module.

 ## Key concepts

 - available everywhere
-- muliple operations per payload or "broadcast"
+- muliple operations per payload
 - schemaless
 - simple JSON wire format
 - method chaining